UDP-Based Amplification Attacks

 Source IP Verification

-Because the UDP requests being sent by the attacker-controlled clients must have a source IP address spoofed to appear as the victim’s IP, the first step to reducing the effectiveness of UDP amplification is for Internet Service Providers to reject any UDP traffic with spoofed addresses.
-The Network Working Group of the Internet Engineering Task Force (IETF) released Best Current Practice 38 document in May 2000 and Best Current Practice 84 in March 2004 that describes how an Internet Service Provider can filter network traffic on their network to reject packets with source addresses not reachable via the actual packet’s path .
-The changes recommended in these documents would cause a routing device to evaluate whether it is possible to reach the source IP address of the packet via the interface that transmitted the packet.
+Because the UDP requests being sent by the attacker-controlled clients must have a source IP address spoofed to appear as the victim’s IP, the first step to reducing the effectiveness of UDP amplification is for Internet service providers (ISPs) to reject any UDP traffic with spoofed addresses.
+The Network Working Group of the Internet Engineering Task Force (IETF) released Best Current Practice 38 in May 2000 and Best Current Practice 84 in March 2004.
+These documents describe how an ISP can filter network traffic on their network to reject packets with source addresses not reachable via the actual packet’s path .
+Recommended changes would cause a routing device to evaluate whether it is possible to reach the source IP address of the packet via the interface that transmitted the packet.
 If it is not possible, then the packet most likely has a spoofed source IP address.
-This configuration change would substantially reduce the potential for most popular types of DDoS attacks.
-As such, we highly recommend to all network operators to perform network ingress filtering if possible.
-Note that it will not explicitly protect a UDP service provider from being exploited in a DRDoS (all network providers must use ingress filtering in order to completely eliminate the threat).
+This configuration change would substantially reduce the potential for many popular types of DDoS attacks.
+As such, we highly recommend that all network operators perform network ingress filtering if possible.
+Note that such filtering will not explicitly protect a UDP service provider from being exploited in a DRDoS because all network providers must use ingress filtering to eliminate the threat completely.

 - February 09, 2014 – Initial Release